Overview of Relevance in Research – Meaning, Types and Significance

 The different types of relevance in research are:

-- Scientific relevance: It is basically an extent up to which you can fill the knowledge gap by conducting the research on a specific topic
+It is basically an extent up to which you can fill the knowledge gap through research on a specific topic